The First Day - Phil Harrison

 In order to explore this outcome, Harrison takes the unusual step of jumping ahead to explore the impact of this affair on the subsequent generation.
 What is unusual is not that it covers a period of 35 years or that it divides the book between two different perspectives, but the time period it covers.
 The first half of the novel takes place in 2012, while the story of Sam Jr takes place in what must be 2046 or 2047.
 Since this is not a science-fiction book and there are no references whatsoever to any futuristic world developments, Harrison must have other reasons for choosing this time frame.

 It's perhaps the question of time itself that Harrison wants to explore and emphasise, something that a straightforward division between past and present might not do quite so well, since it doesn't take the future into account.
 Over time, we see how love and pain are transformed, how "one pain becomes another".
-All everyone is trying to do is do what is right for them, but they making mistakes, find choices limited or find that they have no choice at all but to cause others pain.
+All everyone is trying to do is do what is right for them, but they make mistakes, find choices limited or find that they have no choice at all but to cause others pain.
 Sometimes the answers and accommodations cannot lie with ourselves in the present, and it may be for future generation to bring about peace and forgiveness and a wider sense of outlook on family.
 And sometimes it still might not be entirely achievable.

 It's tempting then to look for some kind of deeper meaning or metaphor in the relationship between Sam and Anna, and later Sam and his brother Philip, but the references to Beckett more or less warn the reader away from applying any such kind of facile allegory to the story.
 It is what it is.
 If however The First Day manages to capture something deeper about the nature of life, faith and conflict in Northern Ireland, it comes as a natural consequence of how truthfully Harrison depicts those subjects within the relationships between these four characters.
 They are all a product of an upbringing that determines who they are to a large extent, but they also have the choice to take those pains and the past, make them their own and seek to transform them to something that offers a little more in the way of hope.